-Formosan Rubber Group Inc. The 2023 Business Report
+Formosan Rubber Group Inc. The 2024 Business Report

-Dear Shareholders.
+Dear Shareholders,

-In 2023, factors such as high interest rates, high inflation and the underperformance of the post-pandemic Chinese economy led to sluggish global economic demand.
-This, combined with the expansion of the US-China chip ban, the Russia-Ukraine war and ongoing conflicts in the Middle East, have also had a significant impact on global economic development and social stability.
-Thanks to the diversified operations, the revenue, margin, and pre-tax incomes of the Company remained stable in 2023.
-To cope with the relocation of the industrial chain led by the investments of major domestic and foreign companies in Taiwan to build plants and the manufacturers' warehouses have been shifted to Taiwan and Southeast Asian countries.
-The Company's construction project of logistics warehouse planned in Longtan Smart Park, Taoyuan is expected to be completed this year and bring positive impact to the Company's operating revenue.
+The international financial market was volatile in 2024 due to different inflationary situations in various countries and the adjustment of monetary policies.
+Although the global manufacturing industry has different recovery speed and strength, the passion of emerging technology opportunities such as AI applications continues, and the global commodity trade escalates.
+The Company's diversified operations have increased its operating revenue, operating gross profit and pre-tax profit and loss in 2024 compared to the previous year.
+In addition, to cope with the relocation of the industrial chain led by the investments of major domestic and foreign companies in Taiwan to build plants and the manufacturers' warehouses have been shifted to Taiwan and Southeast Asian countries.
+The Company's construction project of logistics warehouse planned in Longtan Smart Park, Taoyuan was completed this year and is expected to bring positive impact to the Company's operating revenue.